gluppler/S-NES-BOY/Projects/hello-world/README.md

 # Hello World NES Program

 A complete NES program that displays text using a full alphabet/lexicon (A-Z, 0-9, punctuation).
-The code follows NES documentation best practices and includes a text rendering system.
+The code follows S-NES documentation best practices and includes a text rendering system.

+## Overview

+This program demonstrates complete text rendering on the NES with a full character set.
+It serves as a foundational example for understanding NES programming within the S-NES codebase.

 ## Features

 - **Complete Alphabet/Lexicon**: All uppercase letters (A-Z), numbers (0-9), and common punctuation
 - **Text Rendering System**: Write any text string to the name table
 - **Character Lookup**: Efficient ASCII to tile index conversion
-- **NES Best Practices**: Follows official documentation patterns
+- **S-NES Best Practices**: Follows official S-NES documentation patterns
 - **Clean Code Structure**: Well-organized with clear sections and comments

 ## Architecture